-By teaching with IDEAS all angles are covered and the teacher can ensure that each learner gets sufficient information to start off with the activity.
+By teaching with IDEAS the teacher can ensure that each learner gets sufficient information to start off with the activity.

 An example of using IDEAS to teach is when teaching hand transfers between the sally and the tail end.

 This should be short and succinct – “This exercise is to teach you how to transfer your hands from the sally to the tail end after ringing the handstroke”.

 This should be performed at normal speed and be repeated so that the new ringer can see the movement from every angle.
 This demonstration gives the new ringer a rough idea of the overall shape and timings for the action.
 First impressions are hard to change so the first demo is extremely important.

 The explanation emphasises the key points.
 This can be talked through using positioning of the hands on the sally and rope when the bell is down.“The hands should remain close together at all times – the tail end should be in the cleft between the thumb and side of the hand visible on the ringers side of the sally – as the hands leave the sally they should move quickly and vertically down to a low and central finishing position at the bottom of the stroke – the top hand has to overtake the lower hand and join the rope underneath”.